devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Future of the Guide and Next Steps

 This guide was commissioned by Capgemini Cologne [\[9\]](https://www.capgemini.com/us-en/).
-It is supposed to introduce their mobile developers to the Flutter Framework and help them evaluate if it is a valid option for future projects.
+It is supposed to aid their mobile developers when building large-scale application using the Flutter Framework.
 It will also be the basis for the Bachelor Thesis I am starting this November.
 In my Thesis, I will create and document a large scale Flutter application for Capgemini.
 It is supposed to be an example project that other developers can use as a guideline for creating their own large scale Flutter applications.
 More specifically, Capgemini has used the “My Thai Star” app [\[96\]](https://github.com/devonfw/my-thai-star) as a reference project for Angular [\[69\]](https://angular.io/).
 I will create a Flutter version of it.

 ### Suggestion for Future Works